openhive-network/HAfAH/src/hive_fork_manager/Readme.md

 #### Removing obsolete events
 Once a block becomes irreversible, events related to that block which have been processed by all contexts (apps) are no longer needed by apps.
 These events are automatcially removed from the events queue by the function `hive.set_irreversible` (this function is periodically called by hived when the last irreversible block number changes).

+#### Using hive_fork_manager_update_script_generator.sh to upgrade existing HAF database
+When using HAF database, you may want to update already installed extension instead of dropping it and installing new database and filling it with data again.
+Using `hive_fork_manager_update_script_generator.sh` script located in `/build/extensions/hive_fork_manager`.

+To use this script you have to rebuild the project and then run `hive_fork_manager_update_script_generator.sh`.
+If you did not build your PostgreSQL server and HAF database with recommended methods (setup scripts) you may need to use flags `--haf-admin-account=NAME` and `--haf-db-name=NAME` to change default values (haf_admin, haf_block_log).

 ### CONTEXT REWIND
 Context_rewind is the part of the fork manager which is responsible for registering app tables and the saving/rewinding operation on the tables to handle fork switching.